 According to the legend, once upon a time Guanyin, the Bodhisatva of Compassion appeared to a poor farmer, Wei from Anxi, and lead him to a secret treasure which he was to share with his neighbors: a small tea seedling.
 And so becomes the tea’s name Tie Guan Yin, that is the Iron Goddess of Mercy.

 Steamed gaiwan: Liu Bao characteristics; dark, earthy, still a bit sweet, buttery

-Tastes, feelings: Pleasant savors, like hazelnut, nougat, chocolate with chili aftertaste.
+Tastes, feelings: Pleasant savors, like filter coffee, dark chocolate with nice bitter aftertaste.
 Thick, buttery texture.
 The remarkable strength of the tea (chai qi) is felt even after the second sip.
 It’s like we are glancing in Dumbledore’s Pensieve.
 After the third pour a kind bitterness appears, filter coffee, the roasted crust of zserbo/ischler.
 Nice feeling in the stomach, digestive effect.